-- 7. In the Access Profile Name field, enter the name of the access profile to be added.
+7. In the Access Profile Name field, enter the name of the access profile to be added.

-- The maximum length is 32 characters.
+The maximum length is 32 characters.

-- 8. Click the Apply button.

 Your settings are saved.
 By default, the access profile is deactivated.
 After you add rules, you can activate the access profile.